aaronsaray/aaronsaray.com/_posts/2013-06-11-html5-css3-javascript-only-photobooth-with-image-download.markdown

 c) they work in all browsers (hhahaah - this example only works in Chrome at the moment).

 What am I talking about?
 An online photobooth, with mimimum javascript, HTML5, CSS, minimal images, that accesses your webcam and allows you to download your creations.
 Yup, take a shot of yourself, and maybe drag some sunglasses onto it or something.
 Want to see what I'm talking about?
-Check it out here: <a href="http://aaronsaray.com/demo/onlinephotobooth">Online PhotoBooth</a>.
+Check it out here: [Online PhotoBooth](/demo/onlinephotobooth).

 Now, let's check it out.